The podcast (19 mins) follows the notes below.

 - Biblical Christians do not choose life over faithfulness.
 We do not have to survive some coming apocalypse, but we do need to remain obedient to God's commands.

 Thus we see that even a cursory reading of the NT scriptures reveals that survivalism as commonly presented is un-Christian on multiple fronts.
 If you are reading this article and have been attracted to this position, I urge you to rethink your position.

 If you'd like to explore the topic in more depth, this will get your started:

 - The website of Modern Christian Survivalist, which attempts to combine survivalism (as I have delineated it above) and the Bible.

-- The article by Focus on the Family: A Biblical View of Survivalists and Preppers fear "sanctified paranoia," which is a nice introduction to the issue.
+- The article by Focus on the Family: A Biblical View of Survivalists and Preppers fear—"sanctified paranoia."
+This is a nice introduction to the issue.

 - The Survivalism page at Rational Wiki.
 The article is very well done.
-"Meet Your Neighbor, The Survivalist" (CNBC, 29 May 2009), about a survivalist who has stockpiled far more food than he could ever eat, so there's plenty to share with others.
+"Meet Your Neighbor, The Survivalist" (CNBC, 29 May 2009), about someone who has stockpiled far more food than he could ever eat, so there's plenty to share with others.